 The “fairly privileged young person feels lost in the world” story is well-trodden territory.
 The most notable incarnation of this story is probably Catcher in the Rye, J.D.
 Salinger’s 1951 novel that still speaks to teenagers today.
 But while plenty of people around me felt differently, I hated Catcher in the Rye when I read it in high school.
-I failed to empathize with the protagonist Holden Caulfield, and while I now have a bit more nuanced take on it than I did then, I still think that the book has a hard time connecting with people who don’t already feel the way Holden does.
-And I have this same problem with pretty much every attempt to tell this story.
+I failed to empathize with the protagonist Holden Caulfield, and while I now have a bit more of a nuanced take on it than I did then, I still think that the book has a hard time connecting with people who don’t already feel the way Holden does.
+And I have this same problem with pretty much every other attempt to tell this story.
 Night in the Woods tells this story, but it does so in a way that actually works.

 This set up could have gone bad multiple ways.
-The game could spend way too much time sympathizing with Mae and delivering an offputtingly reassuring message, but it also could have gone too far out of its way to demonize Mae and render her own problems meaningless.
+The game could spend way too much time indulging Mae and delivering an offputtingly reassuring message like a million mumblecore movies, but it also could have gone too far out of its way to demonize Mae and render her own problems meaningless.
 There is a great moment early in the game where Bea tells Mae how much she would give to go to college and how it angers her that Mae had the opportunity to go and decided it “wasn’t for her”, and every primary character (even the ever-supportive Gregg) gets their moment to blow up in Mae’s face and tell her what real problems are (and they’re kinda right).
 But the game also does a good job of exploring why Mae feels the way she does.
 The answer isn’t definite and might ultimately be a little unsatisfying, but that’s pretty true to real life.
 By the end of the game Mae hasn’t figured everything out.
 She’s not back at college or starting a job.
 But she has at least come to terms with some things, gained some perspective, and started to get her life back on track.
 There aren’t many pure character studies in video games, and Night in the Woods makes a great case for there being more.

 Night in the Woods is an incredible videogame that a lot of people will probably hate.
-But whether it’s because of the language, the characters, or the lack of gameplay, those people are wrong.
+But whether it’s because of the characters or the lack of gameplay, those people are wrong.
 Night in the Woods tells a story that gives itself enough space to fully develop its ideas without feeling like they are unearned.
 The characters are flawed but not too flawed to be irredeemable, and the plot has enough intrigue to keep things interesting without overshadowing the character development.
 Night in the Woods has one of the best written stories in videogames, and everything else about the game and the narrative backs the writing up.